Center for Gender & Sexuality Studies

 - The Center facilitates student projects related to gender and sexuality.

 The Center develops interdisciplinary symposia to encourage dialogue about specific areas of law and their intersection with gender and sexuality issues, inviting leading experts beyond our campus to share their expertise.
 Such discussions are designed to inspire future faculty and student scholarship.

 Western New England University School of Law is uniquely positioned to launch such a center.
 The School has attracted to its faculty some of the leading minds in gender and sexuality studies, including internationally renowned GLAD Attorney Jennifer Levi, who has litigated many important transgender and same-sex marriage cases, and Professor Erin Buzuvis, who is a Title IX scholar and college athletics discrimination expert.

-They join longtime faculty members Professor Anne Goldstein, who wrote a series of foundational gay rights articles following the Bowers v.
-Hardwick decision, and Professor Taylor Flynn, who has written much-cited scholarly articles in the areas of sexual orientation and recently served as Chair of the Sexual Orientation and Gender Identity (SOGI) Section of AALS.
+They join longtime faculty member Professor Anne Goldstein, who wrote a series of foundational gay rights articles following the Bowers v.
+Hardwick decision.

 Their ongoing research and legal representation of sexual minorities and transgender individuals will continue to build on the body of legal scholarship and break new ground in all facets of law.